 - Prepare program participants to be able to participate after they graduate in the development of the social work profession and in its responses to the changing needs of society.

-Why an area concentration in Social Work at East-West University?
+Why a Concentration in Social Work from East-West University?

 Usually the academic, professional requirements for entry level positions in this field are a bachelor’s degree in social work or area concentration in social work.
-A substantial number of interdisciplinary courses such as the BHS degree includes usually strengthen the professional preparation for social work or social work related vocations.
+A substantial number of the interdisciplinary courses in this program can prepare you for social work or related vocations.

 The Social Work area concentration complements the philosophy and supports the mission of the University in that it “is dedicated to pursuit of excellence by all through relevant, effective and convenient education, and service to humankind with a global, multi-cultural and future-oriented perspective.
 It is both comprehensive and pluralistic in terms of clientele, academic programs, educational delivery systems, research and publication projects, and sources of financial support.”

 - Includes both liberal and professional instruction to prepare graduates for life in general and a career in high demand.

-- Its geographic and demographic location is situated in the center of an urban area with a population of over 8 million people; it has the opportunity to make use of the urban and suburban infrastructure and resources.
+- Offers a geographic and demographic location in the center of an urban area with a population of over 8 million people; it has the opportunity to make use of the urban and suburban infrastructure and resources.
 Other resources include nursing related industries, the entire range of criminal justice services, agencies, and organizations, and a job market within convenient commuting distance, health and health-related facilities, as well as the entire range of “rest and recreation” opportunities.

-- Demographically, there is hardly a place with a greater and more balanced multicultural mix, with greater ethnic and socio-economic diversity, and with a broader range of exceptionalities.
-It is situated in one of the major diverse and multicultural urban areas in the world which presents an ideal “laboratory” for first-hand experience/observation of an extended variety of social work and social service issues with which all aspects of social work is concerned at the present time
+- Is demographically blended, providing ethnic and socio-economic diversity, and with a broader range of exceptionalities.
+It is situated in one of the major diverse and multicultural urban areas in the world which presents an ideal “laboratory” for first-hand experience/observation of an extended variety of social work and social service issues.